 - If videos are choppy or buffer mainly when other people are watching video at the same time, you may need to upgrade to a higher Internet service plan.

 - If you have a lot of neighbors close by, keep in mind that you and your neighbors all share the same radio frequency airspace.
 If your neighbors are streaming video at the same time, even people using different wifi networks, it can affect your speeds.
 In that case, you may need a more powerful wifi router.
-Such routers can be purchased at any major electronics store, and we recommend the "AC" series of Netgear and Asus wireless routers.
+Such routers can be purchased at any major electronics store, and we recommend any of the "AC" series of Netgear and Asus wireless routers.
+We also highly recommend any of the "mesh" wifi solutions offered by Google, Netgear and other major manufacturers.

 There are some configuration changes you can make that may help your devices connect more reliably to your modem gateway: